Sonic Heroes: Sales

 Sonic Heroes was a major commercial success.
 By October 2004, the game had sold over one million copies in Europe.
 The PlayStation 2 version received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 According to Sega's financial reports, Sonic Heroes sold 1.42 million units from its release to March 2004 (850,000 in the U.S., 420,000 in Europe, and 150,000 in Japan), 1.57 million units from March 2004 to March 2005, and 420,000 units in the U.S. from March 2006 to March 2007, for total sales of at least 3.41 million.
 By the end of 2004, it had been branded as part of the Player's Choice line on the GameCube, the Greatest Hits line on the PS2, and the Platinum Hits line on the Xbox.
+It was the bestselling 3D Sonic game until 2023, when it was surpassed by Sonic Frontiers (2022).

 Legacy

 After Sonic Heroes, Sonic Team USA was renamed Sega Studios USA.
 Their next project was Shadow the Hedgehog (2005), a spinoff starring Shadow set shortly after the events of Sonic Heroes.
 In 2008, after working on a few more games, the division was merged with Sonic Team in Japan.
-In 2017 series retrospective, USgamer ranked Sonic Heroes among the franchise's bottom half of games.
+In a 2017 series retrospective, USgamer ranked Sonic Heroes among the franchise's bottom half of games.
 They wrote that the system of switching between characters was unwieldy and annoying, but still interesting because it made the game feel like a puzzle video game.
 They also praised the design of E-123 Omega.

 Sonic Heroes marked the debut of recurring Sonic character E-123 Omega, and reintroduced the obscure Chaotix.
 Its concept of switching between characters as necessary was reused in Sonic Team's Sonic Forces (2017) and Sumo Digital's Team Sonic Racing (2019); Sumo Digital cited it as inspiration for their game.
 The Seaside Hill level reappears in the 20th anniversary game Sonic Generations for PS3, Xbox 360, and Windows, while the Nintendo 3DS version includes the special stages and the Egg Emperor boss fight.
 In the game's remaster, Sonic X Shadow Generations, the Rail Canyon level and Metal Overlord boss fight return.
 Stages from the game have also appeared in various Sonic spinoff games, including Mario & Sonic at the Olympic Winter Games (2009), Sonic & Sega All-Stars Racing (2010), Sonic & All-Stars Racing Transformed (2012), the mobile game Sonic Dash (2013) and Sonic Racing: CrossWorlds (2025).